Charlene Dimas-Peinado, L.C.S.W., E.M.L.

-She has broadened the organization’s financial health – current annual budget of $32M – with her expertise in public and private contracts to expand best-in-class, compassionate, trauma informed care to children, youth, and families.
-Under her leadership, the organization created a new brand identity – Wellnest; completed construction for the State-of-the-Art Avis & Mark Ridley-Thomas Life Learning Center; expanded core services to include transitional and permanent supportive housing for young men and women; and, is completing Wellnest’s first Permanent Supportive Housing Development projects – The Nest on Florence (June, 2022) and The Nest on Jefferson (Spring 2024).
+She has broadened the organization’s financial health to $32M annually with her expertise in public and private contracts to expand best-in-class, compassionate, trauma informed care and housing services.
+Under her leadership, the organization created a new brand identity, mission and core values – Wellnest Emotional Health & Wellness; achieved CARF Accreditation; completed new construction for the State-of-the Art Life Learning Center; expanded core services to include transitional and permanent supportive housing for transition age youth (TAY); completed Wellnest’s first Permanent Supportive Housing Development project – The Nest on Florence (July, 2022); and, is completing its second Permanent Supportive Housing Development project, The Nest on Jefferson (Fall 2026).

 As Wellnest’s fiduciary leader, and translator of its mission and vision, she ensures the organization is financially, politically, and operationally strong, as it provides best-in-class behavioral health and housing services while addressing the changing needs of its communities.
-She has experience in obtaining and providing direct oversight to multi-million dollar contracts (county, state & federal) targeting mental health and housing services with expertise in non-profit governance, audit and compliance, and regulatory matters.
+She has extensive experience in obtaining and providing direct oversight to multi-million-dollar contracts (county, state & federal) with expertise in non-profit governance, audit and compliance, and regulatory matters.
 Additionally, she has spearheaded multiple fundraising and capital campaigns, which have raised millions of dollars, forged new partnerships, and leveraged the impact of donations from donors to provide critically needed services in underserved communities.